Reset filters

 Author(s): Vaquero L; Rousseau PN; Vozian D; Klein D; Penhune V;

 Music and language engage the dorsal auditory pathway, linked by the arcuate fasciculus (AF).
 Sustained practice in these activities can modify brain structure, depending on length of experience but also age of onset (AoO).
-To study the impact of early expe ...
+To study the impact of early experience on brain structure we manually dissected the AF in bilinguals with and without music training ...

 Article GUID: 32119984